 Suitable for: 7 – 11 year olds

-Evidence-based ‘Social Communication Intervention Program’ for promoting pragmatic language skills in middle to upper primary school aged children.
+Drawing on concepts from the evidence-based ‘Social Communication Intervention Program’ to promote pragmatic language skills in middle to upper primary school aged children.

 Topics Covered: Comprehension Monitoring, Understanding Social Context, Emotions in Context.
 This includes opportunities to put these ideas and further extension of the topics into practice in naturalistic play settings.

 SAS Cadet – Mission: Recharge!

 Cadets who have already completed the Secret Agent Society Program within the last two years and want to top-up their toolkit.

 Topics covered: Revision of SAS relaxation gadgets and Codes, SAS computer game, SAS board game.
 This includes opportunities to put these ideas and further extension of the topics into practice in naturalistic game and group communication settings.

 The cost of the program also includes an individualised post-program summary report of the progress they have made.